vwala/docs/content/merchant/paying-commission.md

 - One time setup step.
 - Requires a PayPal business account with the `PayPal Payouts` feature enabled.
 - Requires that you share with us a PayPal API key that allows us to send payments on your behalf.
 Note: See our notes section below for more information on how we securely store your data.
+- PayPal will charge you (the sender) a [transaction fee](https://developer.paypal.com/docs/payouts/reference/fees/).
+The recipient (the influencer) will not pay any fees.

 **How it works**